hackingmaterials/rocketsled/CONTRIBUTING.md

 We love thorough bug reports as this means the development team can make quick and meaningful fixes.
 When we confirm your bug report, we'll move it to the GitHub issues where its progress can be further tracked.

 ## Contributing code modifications or additions through Github
 We use github to host code, to track issues and feature requests, as well as accept pull requests.
+We maintain a list of all contributors to FireWorks (incl. rocketsled) [here.](https://materialsproject.github.io/fireworks/contributors.html)

 Pull requests are the best way to propose changes to the codebase.
 Follow the [Github flow](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow) for more information on this procedure.